phaustin/addon_containers/Readme.md

 * **[timeseries-3signals](https://dashboard.eoastest.xyz/timeseries)** adjustable parameters illustrating noise and trend on a sinewave, with smoothing.
 [Source: timeseries](timeseries).
 Initially used in [ENVR 300](https://www.eoas.ubc.ca/academics/courses/envr300) in Winter term 2021, then updated for Winter term 2022.

+# Traefik configuration

+See [traefik/config](traefik/config) for static and dynamic route configuration.